 During the last few weeks of her life, Trudy was tenderly cared for by the doctors and nurses from the 6th floor South Tower of the Ramsey Lake Health Centre.
 Her hospital room was constantly filled with wonderful friends and relatives and she enjoyed all the visits, prayers and good wishes.

-A prayer service was held at Bethany House on Wednesday, April 26th, and a funeral service will be held in July when her parents are able to travel.
-Details will be announced at a later date.
+A prayer service was held at Bethany House on Wednesday, April 26th, 2017.
+A Memorial Mass will be held on Friday, July 14, 2017 at Holy Redeemer Church, 1887 Bancroft Dr., Sudbury ON at 10:30 a.m.
+Family will receive relative and friends at 10 a.m.
 If desired, donations may be made in Trudy’s name to L’Arche Sudbury, 1173 Rideau St., Sudbury.
 P3A 3A5 by visiting their office or their webpage, www.larchesudbury.org.